wernerglinka/metalsmith-forestry-starter/src/content/index.md

 ---
 layout: simple.njk
-bodyClass: "home"
+bodyClass: home
 seo:
   title: Metalsmith Bare-bones Starter
-  description: "This starter should get you up and running with your new favorite static site genrator Metalsmith"
+  description: This starter should get you up and running with your new favorite static
+    site genrator Metalsmith
   socialImage: "/assets/images/metalsmith-starter-social.png"
-  canonicalOverwrite: ""
+  canonicalOverwrite: ''

 ---
 # Metalsmith Bare-bone Starter

 ![](/assets/images/hammer-anvil-blacksmith.png)

-This Metalsmith starter website is intended to help you to get started with building a static site with Metalsmith.
-It uses Markdown to write content and the Nunjucks templating language to build pages.

-The rest is left to your imagination.
+This Metalsmith starter website is based on the [Bare Bones Starter](https://github.com/wernerglinka/metalsmith-bare-bones-starter "Bare Bones Metalsmith Starter").
+The difference is that this starter is setup with the Forestry IO Content Management System.
+Forestry is a JAMStack CMS that sit atop Github, allowing all content, including data json files, to be edited with a graphical UI.

+A few pages have been implemented, you can add pages and folders in forestry directly in the dashboard.

+Now go and let'er rip.

 <a class="gitter-invite" href="https://gitter.im/metalsmith/community">
 <p>Join the Metalsmith community at <img src="/assets/images/gitter.png" alt="gitter" /> to discuss all-things Metalsmith.</p>